top of page

 📍Minami-ku | Seasonal Sanctuary

-Once a pre-entry purification site for Heian nobles, Jōnangū dazzles with weeping plum blossoms in February and camellias in winter.
-The Haru no Yama Garden’s winding stream and mossy banks make it a living poem in any season.
+Once a purification site for Heian nobles before entry, Jōnangū captivates visitors with weeping plum blossoms in February and camellias in winter.
+The Haru no Yama Garden’s winding stream and mossy banks create a living poem.

 Zen garden with arranged stones on mossy ground, surrounded by vibrant orange autumn leaves, creating a serene and tranquil mood.